ronilan/rusticon/README.md

 - Click to pick color.
 - Click to place them on the canvas.
 - Drag to draw multiple pixels.
-- Shift, Click for flood fill.
+- Shift + Click for flood fill.
+- Ctrl + Click to select color from canvas.
 - Palette at bottom allows to "collect colors".
 Click to choose where to place selected.
 - Save to save and exit.
 - Exit to exit without save.